OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Eastern/Eron Vaelor.md

 ### Significant Events

-- **Major Plot Points**: Eron Vaelor played a pivotal role in restoring stability to the Shattered Kingdoms during the 'Schism War.'
+- **Major Plot Points**: Eron Vaelor played a pivotal role in restoring stability to the Shattered Kingdoms during the '[[Schism Wars]].'
 As the Legatus of the [[Biranian Guard]], he led his forces to quell the rampant infighting and re-establish a semblance of peace within the Shattered Kingdoms.
 - **Important Missions**: Currently focuses on the training and deployment of the Biranian Guard to counter rising threats along the eastern frontiers.

 ### Quotes